- Annuities tend to carry less risk than individual stocks and bonds, but — like all financial instruments — they come with a degree of risk.

 A significant disadvantage of annuities is that they are illiquid investments.
 They are intended to provide income either for a predetermined number of years or an entire lifetime.
-So, they should be viewed at time of purchase as long-term savings.
+So, they should be viewed at the time of purchase as a long-term savings strategy.

 Annuities can generate stock- or bond-like returns.
 But they are more expensive than stocks or bonds.
 Annuities are insurance products.
 That insurance comes at a cost, which can lower investment returns.
 An annuity’s underlying investments — also called subaccounts — often have higher fees than individual mutual funds.

 You can lose money in an annuity if the insurance company backing it goes bankrupt and defaults on the obligation.
 Annuity owners can take steps to avoid this, but if it happens, they could potentially lose some of their account value.
 A level of protection does exist, however.
-Insurance companies are legally required to belong to their state’s guaranty association, which pays claims up to statutory limits when a member company fails.
+Insurance companies are legally required to belong to state guaranty associations, which pay claims up to statutory limits when a member company fails.

 People who purchase an additional market value adjustment (MVA) rider can expose themselves to loss.
 An MVA rider is designed to reset a fixed interest rate guarantee to realign the percentage earned with the going market.
 An adjustment higher could create a gain for the annuitant.
 An adjustment lower could subject the annuitant to a loss of principal.

-Indexed annuities that track an investment benchmark, such as the S&P 500, fluctuate in value over time.
-That fluctuation impacts the value of indexed annuities and can expose investors to the same type of loss they would suffer if they owned the investments outright.
+Variable annuities are tied to the performance of an investment portfolio, which can fluctuate in value over time.
+As the stock market changes, the value of a variable annuity can increase or decrease, exposing investors to the same type of loss they would suffer if they owned the investments outright.

 What Should I Consider Before Buying an Annuity?

-Before buying an annuity investors should understand what their retirement income must be to finance their consumption goals.
-They should determine if their current investments and expected savings plan will be sufficient to meet their expectations.
+Before buying an annuity, understand what your retirement income must be to finance your consumption goals and determine if your current investments and expected savings plan will be sufficient to meet your expectations.

-Then they should consider how annuities might help them fill income gaps in retirement or make up savings shortfalls while they are still working.
-Once that crucial planning is complete, investors should carefully consider:
+Then consider how annuities might help fill any income gaps during retirement or make up savings shortfalls while you are still working.

 - The Types of Annuities Available